A Novel Approach to Predictive Accuracy Testing in Nested Environments: Asymptotic Power and Test Parameterisations

-We note that both test statistics diverge at the same rate of $\sqrt{T}$ and power is monotonic in the sense that both $\psi^{0}$ and $\overline{\psi}$ are non-decreasing as $||{\bm \gamma}||$ gets large.
+We note that power is monotonic in the sense that both $\psi^{0}$ and $\overline{\psi}$ are non-decreasing as $||{\bm \gamma}||$ gets large.
 For a given significance level, the larger the two non-centrality parameters are the greater the associated probabilities of rejecting the null hypothesis.

-The expressions in (\ref{eq:18})-(\ref{eq:19}) are particularly useful for highlighting the factors that influence power by shifting the center of the null asymptotic standard normal distributions away from zero.
+The expressions in (\ref{eq:17})-(\ref{eq:18}) are particularly useful for highlighting the factors that influence power by shifting the center of the null asymptotic standard normal distributions away from zero.
 Viewing the asymptotic local power functions $\Phi(\psi^{0}-q_{\alpha})$ and $\Phi(\overline{\psi}-q_{\alpha})$ in Corollary 1 as providing approximations to the correct decision frequencies of the two test statistics under a sufficiently large $T$ and {\emph specific alternatives}, we note that for a given size $\alpha$ both test statistics are expected to exhibit a stronger ability to detect departures from the null when the variances of the omitted predictors are large and their correlation with the included predictors small.
 This feature is particularly important since it hints at the fact that the presence of nearly integrated predictors may help enhance power, a scenario we formally consider further below.

-To highlight these points with greater clarity it is useful to focus on the simplified case of two centered predictors ${\bm x}_{t}=(x_{1,t},x_{2.t})$ so that (\ref{eq:18})-(\ref{eq:19}) simplify as \begin{ceqn}
+To highlight these points with greater clarity it is useful to focus on the simplified case of two centered predictors ${\bm x}_{t}=(x_{1,t},x_{2.t})$ so that (\ref{eq:17})-(\ref{eq:18}) simplify as \begin{ceqn}

 \end{ceqn} \begin{ceqn}

 \end{ceqn} with $\rho_{12}=Corr[x_{1,t},x_{2,t}]$.
 All other things being equal, power is expected to deteriorate under a noisy omitted predictor that has low variance (low $E[x_{2,t}^{2}]$) and/or that is highly correlated with the included predictor (e.g. $|\rho_{12}| \approx 1$).
 Interestingly, this also suggests that an ideal setting in terms of power implications is one where omitted predictors are highly persistent while included predictors are stationary so that $\rho_{12}\approx 0$ with $E[x_{2,t}^{2}]$ large.
 Another important factor affecting power is the variance of the $u_{t}^{2}$'s which impacts the magnitudes of $\psi^{0}$ and $\overline{\psi}$ via $\sigma \equiv \sqrt{V[u_{t+1}^{2}]}$.
 Within an NID errors setting for instance we have $V[u_{t+1}^{2}]=E[u_{t+1}^{4}]-\sigma^{4}_{u}=2 \sigma^{4}_{u}$ so that {\it all other things being equal}, an environment with high kurtosis will have a detrimental impact on the power properties of both test statistics.\\